Towards Precise Intra-camera Supervised Person Re-identification: Experiments

-We adopt ResNet-50~\cite{he2016deep} pre-trained on ImageNet~\cite{krizhevsky2012imagenet} as our feature extraction backbone.
+\textbf{Implementation details. } We adopt the ImageNet~\cite{krizhevsky2012imagenet}-pretrained ResNet-50~\cite{he2016deep} as our feature extraction backbone.
 Following~\cite{luo2019trick}, we remove the last spatial down-sampling operation in the backbone to increase the size of feature maps, and add a batch normalization (BN) layer after GAP.

-During both intra- and inter-camera learning, images are resized to $256\times 128$ and performed random flipping, random cropping, and random erasing for data augmentation.
+During both intra- and inter-camera learning, images are resized to $256\times 128$.
+Random flipping, cropping, and erasing are performed as data augmentation.
 The initial learning rate is $0.00035$ and divided by $10$ after $40$ and $70$ epochs.
 We choose Adam~\cite{Kingma2014} as the optimizer with weight decay $0.0005$.
 Training batch size is $64$, with randomly selected $16$ IDs and $4$ images for each ID.
 In intra-camera learning, images within each mini-batch are sampled according to the per-camera labels, and the total number of epochs is $50$.
-The updating rate $\mu$ in Equation (\ref{eq_memory_update}) is set to $0.5$, and the temperature $\tau$ in Equation (\ref{eq_memory_prob}) is set to $0.067$ (i.e. $1/15$).
+Temperature $\tau$ in Equation (\ref{eq_memory_prob}) is set to $0.067$ (i.e.$1/15$).
 The margins $m_1$ and $m_2$ in Equation (\ref{eq_quintuplet_loss}) are both empirically set to $0.3$.
 In inter-camera learning, images in each mini-batch are sampled according to the generated pseudo ID labels.
-The total number of epochs is set to $120$.
-In graph construction, we select Top $S$ similar pairs as candidates for edge linking, in which $S$ is empirically set to be the same number as $\#ID_{ICS}$ listed in Table~\ref{dataset_statistic_table}.
-Each experiment runs 5 times and we report the averaged performance to ensure the reliability of the results.
+The total number of epochs is $120$.
+In graph construction, we select Top $S$ similar pairs as candidates for edge linking, where $S$ is empirically set to be the same number as $\#ID_{ICS}$ listed in Table~\ref{dataset_statistic_table}.
+Each experiment runs 5 times and the averaged performance is reported.